mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/started/index.md

 ### Health Check Timeout

-Set the time a health check can take to complete before it is considered a failed check:
+Set the time a health check can take to complete before it is considered a failed check.

 ```json
     {
         "health_check_timeout_sec":{